datacite/blog/_posts/2016-10-31-announcing-organization-identifier-project.md

 In early 2016, DataCite began a collaboration with ORCID and Crossref to explore the organization identifiers landscape and on how our organizations could work with the community to solve the organization identifier problem [@https://doi.org/10.6084/M9.FIGSHARE.3479141].
 Out of those conversations emerged a way forward as expressed in the following documents:

-* Organization Identifier Project: A Way Forward ([@https://doi.org/10.5438/2906]; GDoc)
+1. Organization Identifier Project: A Way Forward [@https://doi.org/10.5438/2906]
-* Organization Identifier Provider Landscape ([@https://doi.org/10.5438/4716]; GDoc)
+2. Organization Identifier Provider Landscape [@https://doi.org/10.5438/4716]
-* Technical Considerations for an Organization Identifier Registry ([@https://doi.org/10.5438/7885]; GDoc)
+3. Technical Considerations for an Organization Identifier Registry [@https://doi.org/10.5438/7885]

-We invite the community to comment on these papers both via email [oi-project@orcid.org](mailto:oi-project@orcid.org), at [PIDapalooza](http://pidapalooza.org/) on November 9th and 10th, and at [Crossref LIVE16](https://crossreflive16.sched.org/) on November 1st and 2nd.
+We invite the community to comment on these papers online via email ([oi-project@orcid.org](mailto:oi-project@orcid.org)) or via comments in the corresponding Google Docs ([1](https://docs.google.com/document/d/1PpWRBnlrU_X6TwYzQlB89w4FNXMLqieJv-RW0irNTsg/edit?usp=sharing), [2](https://docs.google.com/document/d/1lcKXWm9PxDvVWBxdlH7BVU7w8esnW0F_dppNiCJ9BW8/edit#) or [3](https://docs.google.com/a/datacite.org/document/d/1Zj5sRRdnjKLjY81AbaeUdal3n6VuQgi1H66vRMaayiA/edit?usp=sharing)), or in person at [Crossref LIVE16](https://crossreflive16.sched.org/) on November 1st and 2nd or at [PIDapalooza](http://pidapalooza.org/) on November 9th and 10th.
 To move The OI Project forward, we will be forming a Community Working Group with the goal of holding an initial meeting before the end of 2016.
 The Working Group’s main charge is to develop a plan to launch and sustain an open, independent, non-profit organization identifier registry to facilitate the disambiguation of researcher affiliations

 ## DataCite’s Focus